Overview of the Athletic Training Profession

 - Clinical evaluation and diagnosis

 - Organizational and professional health and well-being

-The National Athletic Trainers' Association (NATA) is the professional association for Athletic Trainers whose mission it is to promote the profession of Athletic Training.
+The mission of the National Athletic Trainers' Association (NATA) is to promote the profession.
 It was founded in 1950 when a core group of about 200 athletic trainers met in Kansas City to discuss the future.
-The growth of the athletic training profession has been on a moderate to fast increase.
-Today, the NATA membership spans the globe and includes more than 30,000 athletic training professionals.
+The growth of the Athletic Training profession has been on a moderate to fast increase.
+Today, the NATA membership spans the globe and includes more than 30,000 professionals.
 To learn more about the profession of Athletic Training, visit http://www.nata.org

 - 1/3 of all athletic trainers work in hospitals, physician offices, and other health settings

 - 1/3 work in public and private educational settings

 - 20% work in the fitness and recreational sports centers